 ||Hours & Minutes

 On completion of this course, the student will be able to:

-- Demonstrate critical knowledge and understanding of computational and non-computational views of motor control.
+- Demonstrate knowledge and understanding of computational and non-computational views of motor control.

-- Demonstrate knowledge and understanding of the analysis of motor coordination and control in athletes and clinical populations as it related to human performance
+- Demonstrate knowledge and understanding of the analysis of motor coordination and control in athletes and clinical populations.

 - Offer evidence-based recommendations in a professionally presented report.

 |TED talk "The real reason for brains" by Daniel Wolpert (http://www.ted.com/talks/daniel_wolpert_the_real_reason_for_brains)|